viamrobotics/docs/docs/tutorials/how-to-build-a-mock-robot.md

 ### What is a part?

-A *Robot* in Viam is one or more computers combined into one logical robot.
+A *robot* in Viam is one or more computers combined into one logical robot.
 The bounds of a robot are usually pretty clear, but can be subjective.
 However, it's possible with Viam to create a robot that is made out of multiple computers.
 Each of these computer-controlled units is referred to as a __part__.
 Most simple robots will have only one part, but can have as many parts as needed.

 Parts are organized in a tree, with one of them being the *main* part, and the others being *sub-parts*.
 You can access any sub-part either directly, or via any part above it in the tree.
 Each part runs a single *viam-server* instance.

 ## How to configure a sub-part in the Viam app

-On your robot's page on the Viam app, click on the **MAIN PART** button and name your part and click **ADD NEW**.
+On your robot's page on the Viam app, click on the **MAIN PART** button, name your part and click **ADD NEW**.

 ![Screenshot of the Viam app with a dropdown below the main part.
 "SubPart" is written in the textbox.](../img/how_to_build_a_mock_robot/image5.png)

 You will be creating a mock independent computer-controlled sub-part with a motor.
-This could be anything, let's say for the purpose of this tutorial, that this motor controls a conveyor belt in front of our mock arm on an assembly line.
+This could be anything, but let's say for the purpose of this tutorial that this motor controls a conveyor belt in front of our mock arm on an assembly line.

 Navigate to your new part's **CONFIG** page and create a new motor using the __fake__ model.